 - Drivers under 20 have the largest proportion of drivers who drive distracted.

 In an effort to address what some safety advocates have deemed a “national epidemic,” states throughout the country have taken steps to pass laws that prohibit drivers from texting or using cell phones while driving.
 Many states also create separate laws specifically targeting teen drivers who may be more likely to drive distracted.

 According to a study from the University of Alabama at Birmingham School of Public Health published in the American Journal of Public Health, these laws have been successful in reducing preventable teen traffic deaths by as much as 11 percent.
-Traffic deaths overall also decreased over a 10 year period in states with primary laws banning text messaging.
+Traffic deaths overall also decreased over a 10 year period in states with primary laws banning text messaging on mobile phones.

 In addition to noting the reduction in teen deaths, the study also highlighted the fact that states with the most success in creating safer roads did so using primary laws.
 Primary laws allow law enforcement officers to cite drivers simply for texting.
 Secondary laws allow officers only to ticket drivers for texting after they’ve been pulled over for a different reason.
 The state of law uses a primary law to ban texting and handheld device use for all drivers.

-At Shook & Stone, our Las Vegas car accident lawyers have represented many victims and families who suffered great losses because other drivers drove distracted.
+At Shook & Stone, our Las Vegas car accident lawyers have represented many victims and families who suffered great losses because of other distracted drivers.
 We support laws that outlaw this negligent practice, and offer our support and services to anyone looking to recover their damages after being involved in a distracted driving crash.

-If you or someone you love has been harmed in an auto accident caused by a driver who was texting or distracted, our firm can help.
-Call 888-662-2013 for a FREE consultation to learn more about your rights and filing a personal injury claim.
+If you or someone you love has been harmed in motor vehicle crashes, caused by a driver who was texting or distracted, our firm can help.
+Call 702-570-0000 for a FREE consultation to learn more about your rights and filing a personal injury claim.